PaloAltoNetworks/cortex-xpanse-python-sdk/README.md

 --------

 This library is intended to be an interface to the
-<a href="https://docs-cortex.paloaltonetworks.com/r/Cortex-XPANSE/Cortex-Xpanse-API-Reference">Xpanse Expander Public API</a>.
+<a href="https://docs-cortex.paloaltonetworks.com/r/Cortex-XPANSE/Cortex-Xpanse-API-Reference">Cortex Xpanse Public API</a>.

 Install
 -------